 The association was led by Elizabeth Gierlowski-Kordesch from its formation until her death in May 2016, and the solid foundation that Beth began is being continued by the current Board of Directors.
 As Beth stated, lake basins are dynamic systems that respond to environmental interactions that are recorded in the basin sediments.
 This is the guiding theme of the IAL.

 IAL links those who realize that the study of lake basins, both modern and ancient, is important and topical.
 Limnogeology is a young geoscience with a unique and valuable place among frontier research topics.
 Limnogeology will maintain such an exciting and prominent position well into this century because the discipline provides information needed for many high priority fields such as paleoclimate and paleohhydrology, resources exploration (oil and gas as well as minerals and brines), environmental protection and water resource assessments, as well as forming a basis for future climate modeling.

-The association has had a meeting every four years since 1995, and will continue with expanded meetings that bring together IAL and the International Paleolimnology Association (IPA).
+A meeting of the association has been held every four years since 1995, and will continue with expanded symposia that bring together IAL and the International Paleolimnology Association (IPA).

 IAL was founded by Beth Gierlowski-Kordesch

 Who Are We

 Current board of the IAL

 The IAL W.H.
 Bradley Medal is given to a limnogeologist who is outstanding in their field, shows dedication and service to the field of limnogeology and has contributed outstanding ideas and innovation to the field, including seminal publications.
 The medal is named after the geologist Wilmot Hyde Bradley.